Research Institute for Nuclear Problems of Belarusian State University

-The Research Institute for Nuclear Problems of Belarusian State University (INP BSU) is a research institute in Minsk, Belarus.
-Its main fields of research are nuclear physics, particle physics, materials science and nanotechnology.
+The Research Institute for Nuclear Problems of the Belarusian State University (INP BSU) is a research institute in Minsk, Belarus.
+Founded on September 1, 1986, by a decree of the Soviet government, Its main fields of research are nuclear physics, particle physics, materials science and nanotechnology.

-Foundation

-Research Institute for Nuclear Problems of Belarusian State University was founded on September 1, 1986 by a decree of the USSR government.

-First General Director, now Honorary Director: Vladimir G. Baryshevsky, Doctor of Sciences (Phys-Math), Professor, Honored Scientist of the Republic of Belarus, winner of the State Prize of the Republic of Belarus in the field of science and technology, was awarded the Skarina Order and the Honor Order, co-author of two registered discoveries of the USSR in nuclear physics (N 224 (1979) and N 360 (1981)).

-Prof. Sergei A. Maksimenko was appointed the INP General Director since January 2013.
+Its first General Director, now Honorary Director was Vladimir G. Baryshevsky, Doctor of Sciences (Physics and Math), Professor, Honored Scientist of the Republic of Belarus, winner of the State Prize of the Republic of Belarus in the field of science and technology, was awarded the Skarina Order and the Honor Order, co-author of two registered discoveries of the USSR in nuclear physics (No. 224 (1979) and No. 360 (1981)).
+Professor Sergei A. Maksimenko has been appointed the INP General Director since January 2013.